nshaw/snapshot-src/README.md

 # Overview

-This repo is a wrapper of a <https://github.com/Yog9/SnapShot> photo viewer, sourced from Flickr, wrapped in a Custom Element and provided with the descriptor files necessary to deploy the React application as a widget (snapshot-widget) in Entando.
+This repo is a wrapper of a React-based photo gallery, [SnapShot](https://github.com/Yog9/SnapShot), which pulls photos from Flickr.
+It has been wrapped in a Custom Element and provided with the descriptor files necessary to deploy the application as a widget (snapshot-widget) in Entando.
 See https://github.com/nshaw/snapshot-bundle for the deployable bundle.

-The base build structure was generated using JHipster 6.9.0 and the Entando Blueprint 6.2.
+The base build structure was generated using JHipster 6.9.0 and Entando Blueprint 6.2.0.

 # Reference